Skip to Content

 8381 US-290, Fredericksburg, TX

-Claiming to have the best peaches in town, this orchard goes by a “pick your own” philosophy, sharing fields of strawberries, blackberries, pumpkins — plus 30 different varieties of sweet, juicy peaches.
+Claiming to have the best peaches in town, this orchard follows a “pick your own” philosophy, sharing fields of strawberries, blackberries, and pumpkins — plus 30 varieties of sweet, juicy peaches.
 It’s an out-of-the-box activity to make memories and connect with nature in a meaningful way, and what’s more rewarding than biting into fruit you harvested yourself?
-There’s also a market filled with homemade goods, a Leroy TexMex BBQ restaurant and, in the fall, an epic corn maze.
+There’s also a market filled with homemade goods, a Leroy TexMex BBQ restaurant, and, in the fall, an epic corn maze.

 Pioneer Museum